Velociraptor45/Xipona/readme.md

 <img src="./Documentation/img/ItemWithTypes.jpg" width="700px" alt="Editor where you can define an item's name, category, manufacturer and types.
 You can again define the availabilities per type"/>

+(Modifying an item will alter the current revision, e.g. when you made a typo in the name.
+Updating the item will create a new revision of it, e.g. when the price changes.
+With this concept, you keep the item prices for previous shopping lists)

 ### Create Recipes

 Save your best recipes along with all the ingredients and instructions